 The reduction in storm damages resulting from alternatives that involve the placement of beachfill along the length of the project shorefront have been modeled using the Lifecycle Damage Analysis Model, with appropriate revisions to threshold water levels for breach and overwash, and the effect of the beachfill on back bay stage-frequency relationships.
 The Breach Only Lifecycle Model was also used to analyze the resulting change in breach-related damages.
-The three beachfill alternatives evaluated represent dune crest elevations of +13', +15' and +17'/+19' NGVD 29, all on a baseline selected for MREI.
+The three beachfill alternatives evaluated represent dune crest elevations of $+13^{\circ}$ , $+15^{\circ}$ and $+17^{\circ}/+19^{\circ}$ NGVD 29, all on a baseline selected for MREI.
 This is the first set of alternatives which is designed to reduce damages along the shorefront areas.
-Appendix E - Plan Formulation presents the modeled annual damages resulting from the implementation of the three beachfill alternatives.
-In addition to quantified storm damage reduction benefits, the beachfill alternatives will eliminate the need for the numerous local renourishment projects that have averaged 234,000 Cubic yards per year of beach fill in the Great South Bay Planning Unit.
+Appendix E - Plan Formulation presents the modeled annual damage resulting from the implementation of the three beachfill alternatives will eliminate the need for the numerous local renourishment projects that have averaged 234,000 Cubic yards per year of beach fill in the Great South Bay Planning Unit.
 The value of these cost avoided benefits are included in the BCR.